 Let’s now have a look at my current portfolio on Mintos.
 Note that I started investing on the platform around August 2015.
 This is the latest overview of the account:

-After now over three years of investing on the Mintos platform, I can say my experience with the platform has been great.
-It’s now the biggest position in my Peer-to-Peer lending portfolio, and I love the fact that all the loans in this part of my portfolio are secured & comes with a buyback guarantee.
-I will definitely continue to invest on the Mintos platform in the future, and I really recommend you do the same if you want to build a solid Peer-to-Peer lending portfolio.
+After now over four years of investing on the Mintos platform, I can say my experience with the platform has been great.
+It’s currently the biggest position in my Peer-to-Peer lending portfolio, and I love the fact that all the loans in this part of my portfolio are secured & comes with a buyback guarantee.
+They also constantly improve the platform by adding new features and new loan originators.
+I will definitely continue to invest on Mintos in the future, and I really recommend Mintos as this will be a very solid platform in any Peer-to-Peer lending portfolio.

 Are you also investing on Mintos or considering doing it?
 Don’t hesitate to share below!